Joyde-1/GloveDataHub/README.md

 - [SenseGlove](https://github.com/Adjuvo/SenseGlove-API/releases/tag/v1.4.0)

-To ensure the connection of your haptic gloves SenseGlove Nova to your computer you must take the following steps:
+To ensure the connection of your haptic gloves SenseGlove Nova 1 to your computer you must take the following steps:
-- Go to to [SenseGlove](https://github.com/Adjuvo/SenseGlove-API.git) and proceed with installation of the sensecom application.
+- Go to to [SenseGlove](https://github.com/Adjuvo/SenseGlove-API/releases/tag/v1.4.0) and proceed with installation of the SenseCcom application.
 - Then go to the settings of your computer, make sure that both gloves are turned on and connect them to the pc via bluethoot.
+    - if your pc is equipped with the Windows 11 operating system and you cannot find your Nova Glove in the list of possible devices you might need to change your Bluetooth Devices Discovery setting to “Advanced” as opposed to “Basic”.

 ### 1.2 Requirements